Finn-ish A list of American companies borrowing Finnish words.*

 Kuuma

 In the early 20th century, a massive influx of Finns moved to northern Michigan and Minnesota, (including the aforementioned herra Saarinen).
 That's where this wood-burning oven company is located.
-They get hot (kuuma)!
+These ovens get hot (kuuma)!
 I'll take two please.

 Arvo